deathworlders/online/content/book/deathworlders/chapter-16-firebird.md

 "I guess…" He agreed.
 “It’s like… our first date was, what, less than a year ago?
 Ten months.”

 "Yeah.
 And that scares me because now… like, here we are.
 Living together, on our own, starting a new life.
-Like we’re... um."
+Like we’re...um."
 She trailed off, not quite willing to say the word that hung on the end of that sentence.

 "Like we’re… Yeah."
 He agreed.